Git Cheatsheet

 git checkout <correct-branch>

-git checkk-pick COMMIT_ID
+git cherry-pick COMMIT_ID

 # Fix the branch with bad commit